Chapter 6 BWV 185 Barmherziges Herze der ewigen Liebe

 Bach thence returns to the minor mode for the first time since the duet; minor will now predominate until the end of the cantata.
 Bach frequently follows a bass recitative with an aria for the same voice and there may be a number of reasons for this.
 One is purely practical; the shorter and often less demanding recitative gives the singer an opportunity to ‘warm up’ before the larger movement.
 But it is often the case that the bass, the traditional voice of authority, is used to represent God, teacher, pastor or mankind itself.
 Complementary movements which instruct, berate, command or inform are obviously suitable for the bass voice.
 Here the recitative rebukes us and the aria instructs us with reference to the same fault; know yourself, you are no more pure than your neighbour and you should reform your ways.
 Otherwise it is simply a case of the blind leading the blind.

-Sometimes the aria may be seen as a reflection upon the thoughts expressed in the recitative, sometimes an extension of a censorious lecture.
+Sometimes the aria may be seen as a reflection upon the thoughts expressed in the recitative, at others it becomes an extension of a censorious lecture.
 Here we are instructed that to know God and oneself, to be aglow with love and to treat others justly is, indeed, an art form.
 The sheer vigour of the music tells us that this is more a caveat than a reflection.

 Although the voice is supported by continuo only, Bach has taken steps to ensure the strength of that line by adding all the upper strings, playing an octave higher.
 Thus the instrumental bass is thundered out at three octave levels (bass, cello and upper strings) an exposed, powerful and extraordinary sound.